Part 2 of our previous blog post “Safeguarding at University – who’s next“.

 Kevin O’Gorman was latterly Professor of Management and Business History and Head of Business Management in the School of Languages and Management at Heriot-Watt University in Edinburgh.
 Prior to taking that post in 2012 he had occupied the position of associate dean in the business school at Strathclyde University in Glasgow.
-He was recently convicted of 14 sexual offences against 8 young men in the course of his work at these universities over an 11 year period.
+In 2019 he was convicted of 14 sexual offences against 8 young men in the course of his work at these universities over an 11 year period.
 O’Gorman had denied all the charges against him but now awaits sentencing at Edinburgh sheriff court.

 The investigation into O’Gorman’s conduct was prompted by senior management at Heriot-Watt dismissing him and making a report to police immediately following complaints being raised.
 The police spokesman commented that “had it not been for the decisive action taken by staff at Heriot-Watt University and the willingness of those he abused to assist with our investigation, then [he] would have continued to offend……”

 So Heriot-Watt University has been praised for the prompt and decisive action which was taken.
 The position of the previous employer, Strathclyde University, is somewhat different.
 It has emerged that, following receipt of a complaint to the vice dean of the business school in 2011, Strathclyde suspended O’Gorman and initiated a probe into his behaviour.
 However, five months later, the University allegedly gave him a reference for the purposes of his move to Heriot-Watt University and he left with the financial benefit of a ‘golden handshake’.